CyberMonitor/orquestra-docs/v1/content/other-resources/interfaces.md

 ### Ansatzes

 An `Ansatz` is used to produce circuits that all belong to a similar family and all contain similar structures and are commonly used in variational quantum algorithms.
-Ansatzes can take various things upon input (ranging from device specifications to hamiltonians), but all ansatzes share the same goal of producing Quantum Circuits.
+Ansatzes can take various things as input (ranging from device specifications to hamiltonians), but all ansatzes share the same goal of producing Quantum Circuits.

-There are two very important properties of each `Ansatz`, the first being the `parameterized_circuit` attribute.
+There are two very important properties of `Ansatz`, the first being the `parameterized_circuit` attribute.
 This will return a parameterized version of the Quantum Circuit that matches the current attributs of the ansatz such as the `number_of_qubits` and `number_of_layers`.
 Since producing these circuits can sometimes be a costly operation, the `parameterized_circuit` is cached and reproduced when certain attributes of the ansatz are modified.
 The second important property of all ansatzes is the `get_executable_circuit` method.
 Since parameterizable circuits are not supported by every ansatz, this is a way to get a non-parameterized circuit that still adheres to the given ansatz.

 Here is a list of the `Ansatz` implementations currently available on Orquestra: